shouxinjk/elasticsearch-river-arangodb/README.md

         }
     }'

-Here is a more complex configuration with a simple javascript example:
+Here is a more complex configuration with user credentials and a simple javascript example:

     curl -XPUT 'http://localhost:9200/_river/arangodb_test_car/_meta' -d '{
         "type": "arangodb",